Here’s How Startup Founders Should Offer Employee Equity

 - Hire your first employee with this in-depth guide.

 “It’s easy to start giving equity away on a first-come, first-served basis without thinking about the CTO or CMO that’s on your to-hire list,” cautions Kevin Barenblat, co-founder of Fast Forward and Context Optional.
 “Before you know it you’ve run through the employee option pool.
-It’s better to plan ahead, reserving equity for key hires and being mindful that you’ll want to hire some senior employees (who require significant chunks of stock options) down the line.”
+It’s better to plan ahead for how much equity you should distribute, reserving equity compensation for key hires and being mindful that you’ll want to hire some senior employees (who require significant chunks of stock options) down the line.”

-To help you avoid this very pitfall, set aside a percentage of stock for your initial group of hires.
-Philosophies vary on just how much to set aside, which is why the average equity for startup employees is all over the place.
+To help you avoid this very pitfall, set aside a percentage of employee stock options for your initial group of hires.
+Philosophies vary on the number of shares to set aside, which is why the average equity for startup employees is all over the place.

 With your hiring plan in hand, ask yourself these three questions:

-- How many people do you want to hire?
+- How many early-stage employees do you want to hire?
 As a rule of thumb, the more people you employ, the larger the employee equity pool should be.

 - How senior are your hires?
-More senior or technical hires, which are in higher demand, typically receive more equity, so you’ll want to cut out a larger slice.
+More experienced or technical hires, such as senior engineers, which are in higher demand, typically receive more equity, so you’ll want to cut out a larger slice.

 - When is your next round of financing?
-Each time you raise funding, you’ll issue new shares to investors.
+With each round of fundraising, such as with venture capital, you’ll issue new shares to investors.
 At the same time, you’ll likely increase the size of the employee equity pool for additional hires post-financing.

 You’ll want to increase the size of your option pool as you add more employees.
 Every year you might want to evaluate the remaining size of your pool and increase it by several percentage points.
-Just keep in mind that every time you increase the pool, you dilute ownership.
-Each person in that pool now owns a smaller percentage of the company.
+Just keep in mind that every time you increase the pool, you increase the dilution of ownership.
+Each person in that pool now owns a smaller percentage of the company or amount of equity.

-And you can’t just increase your pool willy nilly; Your board and stockholders have to approve the size each time this happens.
-It’s best practice to manage your pool like you would a budget, saving some stock for bigger hires that come up down the road.
+And you can’t just increase your pool without planning.
+Your board and shareholders have to approve the size each time this happens.
+It’s best practice to manage your pool like you would a budget, and maintain a cap table showing the breakdown of ownership of company shares, while saving some stock for bigger hires that come up down the road.

 With your list of key positions in hand, look into salaries and equity norms for those roles.
 A little scrappiness can go a long way in doing this research.
 Ask your founder friends or investor pals, and check out salary sites with free and low-cost subscription services.